General Information

 Layout of a freestanding bikeport

-Video 1 shows the purlins/roof vibration during hand-induced excitation of location A; the vibration source location is marked by the red circle in the above shown layout.
+Video 1 shows the purlins/roof vibration during hand-induced excitation of location A; the vibration source location is marked by the red circle.

 • Which are the factors that affect the purlins vibration of the above shown structure?